signalfx/signalfx-dotnet-tracing/docs/correlating-traces-with-logs.md

 Alternatively, for more fine-grained control, you can use the trace context fields explicitly.
-The values MUST be surrounded with a quotation mark.
+The values MUST be wrapped in quotation marks.
 For instance, you can use following output template, which also transforms the field name
 (the log transformation step would not be required):